-Gardens of the world
+Garden of the World

-The Gardens of the World park in the Marzahn district of Berlin is an impressive display of international garden art.
-Eleven thematically different gardens combine tradition and modernity of different cultures on around 40 hectares of green space.
-For example, the Christian garden offers a walkway in the style of a medieval monastery garden, whereas the Chinese garden takes into account the traditional elements of the architecture there.
-The facility often serves as an open air location for concerts and festivals.
-A tip for all nature fans without fear of heights: With the accompanying cable car, the gardens can be viewed from up to 35 meters high and even the Berlin skyline is clearly visible from there.
+The “Gardens of the World” park in Berlin’s Marzahn district is an impressive display of international garden art.
+Eleven thematically different gardens combine tradition and modernity from a wide range of cultures on around 40 hectares of green space.
+The Christian garden, for example, features a walkway in the style of a medieval monastery garden, while the Chinese garden incorporates traditional elements of local architecture.
+The garden often serves as an open air location for concerts and festivals.
+A tip for all nature fans without a fear of heights: With the associated cable car, the gardens can be viewed from a height of up to 35 meters and even the Berlin skyline is clearly visible from there.

 Underground worlds from Gesundbrunnen